Skip to main content

 Lifeline for Ukrainian economy, key for global food security

-With the Black Sea route closed by the Russian aggression, 20 million tonnes of grain were trapped in Ukraine before last summer.
-The Commission launched the Solidarity Lanes Action Plan in May 2022 to establish alternative logistics routes via rail, road and inland waterways.
+In May 2022, the Commission launched the Solidarity Lanes Action Plan to establish alternative logistics routes via rail, road and inland waterways, known as Solidarity Lanes.

 The importance of the Solidarity Lanes

-So far, over 48 million tonnes of grain, oilseeds, and related products have left Ukraine through the Solidarity Lanes.
-They enabled the export of around 60% of Ukraine's grain since the start of the war.
-40% of Ukrainian grain has been exported via the Black Sea Grain Initiative.
+Between May 2022 and January 2024, the Solidarity Lanes allowed Ukraine to export around 122 million tones of goods, including 66 million tonnes of grain, oilseeds, and related products.
+They enabled the export of around 58% of Ukraine's grain since the start of the war.
+About 42% of Ukrainian grain has been exported via the Ukrainian Black Sea ports.

-EU exports of cereals to third countries since March 2022
+exported by the EU to third countries between March 2022 and December 2023

 Financial contributions